-The Mini-Language Lessons Program is one of SOHL's strongest annual programs conducted between January and March every year, throughout Saskatchewan.
+The Mini-Language Lessons Program is one of SOHL's strongest annual programs conducted between October and December (Fall Session) and January and March (Winter Session) every year, throughout Saskatchewan.
 This program provides opportunities for volunteer heritage language speakers to teach in the Public, Catholic, and Fransaskois school systems, and allows students to experience a new heritage language and culture.
 The program allows school teachers to match multicultural education with existing curriculum in a direct and meaningful way for students.
 The Mini-Language Lessons Program hopes that the experience gained by students will contribute to the elimination of misunderstanding and racism through the promotion of cultural awareness and acceptance.

 All teachers who are interested in having the program offered in their classrooms must submit their own application.
 Teachers can submit completed applications to the SOHL office by mail, fax or email.
 You can also find the application form online, please click here.

 Please read the Classroom Teacher Guidelines to become more familiar with SOHL's expectations.